reharr4/liri-node-app/README.md

 # How to Use LIRI

 ## Step-by-step Instructions
-<ul>1.
-Open your terminal, is Bash
+1. 1 Open your terminal, is Bash
-<ul>2.
-Navigate to the folder that contains the file titled liri.js
+1. 2 Navigate to the folder that contains the file titled liri.js
-<ul>3.
-Depending on the command you run, the output will differ.
+1. 3 Depending on the command you run, the output will differ.
-    <li>Example 1.
+    * Example 1.
 Run concert-this command
     <br>
         node liri.js concert-this <"name of band or artist">
         <br>